 Reheating instructions: Bake covered at 350 degrees for 30 minutes.
 Uncover and bake an additional 5-10 minutes or until the tater tot casserole is heated through.

-You may also freeze this for up to 2 months.
+You may also freeze this for up to 2 months (just add the tots before baking).
 If never cooked, thaw completely and follow original baking instructions.
 If cooked and then frozen, thaw completely and then bake covered at 350 degrees for 30-40 minutes or until heated through.

-***You can also assemble this casserole earlier in the day, refrigerate and bake later (it usually bakes for close to an hour if you chose this option).
+***You can also assemble this casserole earlier in the day (minus the tater tots), refrigerate, then top with tots when ready to bake (it usually bakes for close to an hour if you chose this option).

 💭Top tip